COVID-19 and the whole school community

 6. Know the protocol

-It’s important that all schools develop a protocol for what they will do in the event of a suspected or confirmed case of COVID-19.
-Make sure the protocol is in line with expert recommendations, such as those from the Australian Government Department of Education and communicate these to the entire school community.
-If a member of the school becomes infected with COVID-19, swift action will be crucial in controlling the spread.
+As we know, if a member of the school becomes infected with COVID-19, swift action is crucial in controlling the spread.
 It’s vital that everyone knows what to do for a coordinated response.
 Having the plan in place and sharing it with students, parents and staff will go a long way to addressing concerns.

 7. Discuss COVID-19 with your students